marisol-barrientos/nl2mtl/README.md

-# nl2mtl
-Automatic Extraction and Formalization of Temporal Requirements from Text: A Survey
+# NL2MTL - Automatic Extraction and Formalization of Temporal Requirements from Text: A Survey

+## 1. Implementation:
+All the scripts which allow the extraction of MTL formulas are inside [src folder](src/).
+To enable their execution, one should add local configuration to this [file](config.json).

+## 2. Results:
+Inside [data folder](data/), there are the input files used in the evaluation together with their corresponding outputs.
+The sheet containing the qualitative evaluation is [inside this file](survey_material/eval/eval_re_2024.ods).

+## 3. Survey Material:

+### Bibliography Sheet:
+Information about all included studies can be found [in this sheet](survey_material/re_2024_automatic_extraction_and_formalization_of_temporal_requirements_fromt_text_a_survey.xlsx).

+### Open Source Data:
+The open source data from selected papers from the category of Automatic Generation of Formal Specifications is available [here](survey_material/datasets).
+The following table shows from which studies was coming which dataset, together with an input and output example.

 | Paper title                                                                                                                                                                                                                                                                                                               | Example                                                                                                                                                                                                                                                                                                                                        | Output (Formal Language)                                     | Example                                                                                                               |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|